Skip to main content

 (D) The certified local sponsor shall provide a copy of the inspection report to the landowner and the director.

-(E) If the certified local sponsor's inspection reveals any violations of the easement, the certified local sponsor shall include, with its report sent to the landowner and the director, a notice of violation.
+(E) If the certified local sponsor's inspection reveals any violations of the easement, the certified local sponsor shall include, with a report sent to the landowner and the director, a notice of violation.
 The notice shall contain the following:

-(1) A description of the action or condition which the certified local sponsor alleges is a violation of the terms of the easement.
+(1) A description of the action or condition which the certified local sponsor alleges is a violation of the terms of the easement;

-(2) A statement of the measures necessary to correct the alleged violation.
+(2) A statement of the measures necessary to correct the alleged violation;

-(4) A statement that failure to correct the violation(s) will lead to civil action.
+(4) A statement that failure to correct the violation may lead to civil action.

-(F) If the violation(s) are not corrected as outlined to the landowner in the report of paragraph (E) or (F) of this rule, the director or the certified local sponsor shall initiate an action in the court of common pleas of the county in which the restricted land is located seeking an order requiring correction of the violation(s), enjoining further violation of the terms of the easement, and may request additional relief of the court.
-The director shall be named a party in the initiation of any court proceedings.
-The above actions may occur unless the certified local sponsor does one of the following::
+(F) If the violation is not corrected as outlined to the landowner in the report of paragraph (E) or (F) of this rule, the director or the certified local sponsor, upon consultation with and approval by the department, may initiate an action in the court of common pleas of the county in which the restricted land is located, unless the deed of agricultural easement requires filing in another county, seeking an order requiring correction of the violation, enjoining further violation of the terms of the easement, and may request additional relief of the court unless the certified local sponsor does one of the following:

 (3) When the violation is corrected, the certified local sponsor or the director shall issue a letter of no further action required.

-(I) Notwithstanding any other rule in this section, the director or the director's designee reserves the right to conduct an inspection of the application property and enforce any violations of the deed of agricultural easement.
+(I) Notwithstanding any other rule in this chapter, the director or the director's designee reserves the right to conduct an inspection of the application property and enforce any violations of the deed of agricultural easement.

 Supplemental Information